 These rules apply to all CMS chapters.
 In addition, each chapter may have supplemental rules and regulations.
-All members are required to know these rules before starting to race on CMS servers.
-Chapter or Special Event administrators (admins) shall use these CMS General Competition Rules and Regulations in putting together special events, championships, or points systems that are constructed around these league rules and regulations.
+All members are required to know and abide by these rules before starting to race on CMS servers.
+Chapter or Special Event administrators (admins) shall use these CMS General Competition Rules and Regulations in putting together special events, championships, or points systems.

 General Rules & Driver Conduct

-- Drivers must use their full name in the race sims and in CMS forums to participate in competition.
+1. Drivers must use their full name in the race sims, the CMS forums, and CMS Discord channels to participate in competition.
 Nicknames may be included within brackets for the forums and on Discord, if the driver wishes.

-- Wi-Fi connection is not allowed due to high ping and lag.
-Maximum allowed ping is 200 to participate in competition.
-Drivers with higher ping may be asked to leave the server by series admin or race director.
+2. Wi-Fi connection is not allowed due to high ping and lag.
+The maximum allowed ping is 200 to join and race on a CMS server.
+Drivers with higher ping may be asked to leave the server by the series admin or race director.

-- It is solely the race admins decision as to whether a session should be delayed or restarted for driver(s) to join the server.
+4. It is solely the race admin’s decision as to whether a session should be delayed or restarted for the driver(s) to join/rejoin the server.

-- Assisting another competitor -who has run out of fuel or experienced a mechanical breakdown etc.- by pushing their vehicle is not allowed.
+7. Assisting another competitor who has run out of fuel or experienced a mechanical breakdown etc. by pushing their vehicle is not allowed.
 Bump drafting is also prohibited unless specifically permitted for a particular race series due to the nature of the racing.

-- Unsportsmanlike conduct is subject to penalties.
-Any driver attempting to wreck or intentionally ram anothercompetitor may be banned from the series or the league.
+8. Unsportsmanlike conduct is subject to penalties.
+Any driver attempting to wreck or intentionally ram another competitor may be banned from the series, chapter or CMS entirely.

-- The race event should use an audible communication program (such as iRacing chat, Teamspeak, or Discord) for race admins to communicate to drivers during an event.
-Race admins/race directors are responsible for the regulation of voice chat by competitors will be determined by admins.
+1. The race event shall use an audible communication program (such as iRacing chat, Teamspeak, or Discord) for race admins to communicate with drivers during an event.
+Race admins/race directors are responsible for the regulation of voice chat by competitors.